AlanoudAlsalem/AlanoudAlsalem/CMOS Full Adder Files/DESCRIPTION.md

 The DRC, LVS, and LPE were implemented to ensure proper functionality.

 The full adder layout, schematic, and cdl files are available.
-The smaller logic elements such as the XOR, NAND, and OR gate layout and schematic folders are also available.